iscc/iscc-specs/docs/specification.md

 :	Throughout this specification a **character** is meant to be interpreted as one Unicode code point.
 This also means that due to the structure of Unicode a character is not necessarily a full glyph but might be a combining accent or similar.

 Digital Media Object
-:	A blob of raw bytes that with media type specific encoding.
+:	A blob of raw bytes with some media type specific encoding.

 Generic Media Type
 :	A basic content type such as plain text in a normalized and *generic* ([UTF-8](https://en.wikipedia.org/wiki/UTF-8)) encoding format.